Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 | pic       | 1.21  |    513216 | 52486       | 0.818 | 45292.7   | 7141.5     |
 | Intel.pdf | 7.955 | 26192768  | 25331611    | 7.737 | 22122485.9| 3207770.4  |

 Nice.
 We cannot ignore the encoding of ESC and need to find a balance somehow.
-You can see the complete code [here]().

 So we have finished the introduction to PPM.
 The main drawback at the moment is the context search process.
 Most of the time is spent in the `findSymbolIndex()` function.
 In the next part, we will see how it can be removed entirely.